Categories

 In His Presence

 I left home this morning (for a vendor event).
-When I arrived home, the supper I started in the crockpot along with the side items for which I left instructions, smelled and tasted delicious.
+When I arrived home, the supper I started in the crockpot along with the side items I left instructions for smelled and tasted delicious.
 Bedtime did not go well.
 Madilynn seems to be experiencing some separation anxiety.
-After a...
+After a few...

 Lessons from Monopoly